|The National Institute for Restorative Justice

 – for liberty, righteousness and justice for all.

 Some of my family and friends don’t get it.
-Not even some of my
+Not even some of my colleagues

-have struggled with my choice to stay.
+struggled with my choice to stay.

 For transparency sake, there are other—not so altruistic -reasons why I and